 North Castle is served by four school districts.
 The majority of the Town is located in the Byram Hills Central School District located in Armonk.
-Mount Pleasant and Valhalla School Districts serve a large portion of North White Plains.
+The Valhalla School District serves a large portion of North White Plains.
 The Bedford School District covers part of the Eastern District that is largely wetlands; as a result few school children from the Town are enrolled in this district (see Figure 28).
 Table 31 shows the enrollment for all four school districts from 2000-2017 and projections through 2027.
-All five school districts are projected to experience decline over the next 10 years to varying degrees.
+All four school districts are projected to experience declines over the next 10 years to varying degrees.